When your baby or infant has a feverFever - infant; Fever - baby

-- In children under 3 months of age, call your doctor first before giving medicines.
+- In children under 3 months of age, call your child's provider first before giving them medicines.

-- Take acetaminophen every 4 - 6 hours.
+- Take acetaminophen every 4 to 6 hours.

-- Take ibuprofen every 6 - 8 hours.
-Do NOT use ibuprofen in children younger than 6 months old.
+- Take ibuprofen every 6 to 8 hours.
+DO NOT use ibuprofen in children younger than 6 months old.

-- Do NOT give aspirin to children unless your child's doctor tells you to use it.
+- DO NOT give aspirin to children unless your child's provider tells you it is OK.

 A fever does not need to come all the way down to normal.
-Most children will feel better when the temperature drops by even one degree.
+Most children will feel better when their temperature drops by even one degree.

 A lukewarm bath or sponge bath may help cool a fever.

-- It works better if the child also receives medicine -- otherwise the temperature might bounce right back up.
+- Lukewarm baths work better if the child also gets medicine.
+Otherwise, the temperature might bounce right back up.

 When to Call the Doctor

-Talk to your child's doctor or go to the emergency room when:
+Talk to your child's health care provider or go to the emergency room when:

 - Your child does not act alert or more comfortable when their fever goes down